hoodche/libasm/README.md

 - Two POSIX system calls (write, read)
 - One POSIX string function (strdup)

 x86_64 ASM is assembly language adapted to processors with X64 instruction set.
 64-bit ASM is meant for CPU architectures with 64 bit registers (so we can address much more than 4Gb in RAM!!!!!).
-A specific calling convention and register set is used.
+System V AMD64 ABI, which is the standard calling convention for 64-bit Linux and macOS systems, is used.

 #### Registers in x86_64